 White Bird Battlefield is the location of the first battle of the Nez Perce Flight of 1877.
-On June 17, 1877, Captain David Perry and his troops moved into the canyon to strike the native encampment.
-However, they encountered a peace party of six Nez Perce riding towards them.
-A civilian shot twice at the peace party and the battle began.
+On June 17, 1877, Captain David Perry and his troops moved into the canyon to strike the Nimiipuu (Nez Perce) who were sheltering in one of their winter villages, which they called Lahmotta.
+The soldiers encountered a peace party of six warriers carrying a white flag riding towards them.
+A civilian volunteer shot twice at the peace party and the battle began.
 The U.S. cavalry was defeated with heavy losses and the Nimiipuu began their long journey to find safety and sanctuary.

 Getting to White Bird Battlefield

 The battlefield is about 15 miles south of Grangeville, Idaho between US Highway 95 and the old Whitebird Grade, approximately 0.5 miles from the town of Whitebird, Idaho.